Course Director: Dr Mark Toshner

 History of the MPhil

-2009 – Jointly funded by the Wellcome Trust and GSK, who recognised that there was a decline in the number of new chemical entities which were being successfully registered as drugs, MPhil in Translational Medicine and Therapeutics (TMAT) launched.
+2009 – Jointly funded by the Wellcome Trust and GSK, who recognised that there was a decline in the number of new chemical entities which were being successfully registered as drugs, MPhil in Translational Medicine and Therapeutics (TMAT) was launched at the University of Cambridge.

-2013 – TMAT MPhil renamed as MPhil in Clinical Science – TMAT
+2013 – The TMAT MPhil was renamed as MPhil in Clinical Science – TMAT

-2014 – new MPhil in Clinical Science – Rare Diseases theme launched, supported by the NIHR Rare Diseases Translational Research Collaboration.
+2014 – The new theme MPhil in Clinical Science – Rare Diseases theme was launched, supported by the NIHR Rare Diseases Translational Research Collaboration.

-2015 – TMAT MPhil renamed to reflect changing priorities within medical research.
-Two MPhils now offered, MPhil in Clinical Science – Experimental Medicine and MPhil in Clinical Science – Rare Diseases.
+2015 – The TMAT MPhil was renamed to reflect changing priorities within medical research and two MPhils were created: MPhil in Clinical Science – Experimental Medicine and MPhil in Clinical Science – Rare Diseases.

 Frequently Asked Questions